cogentcore/core/docs/content/widgets/dialogs.md

 Cogent Core provides various different types of customizable dialogs with support for any kind of content.

-You can use the [[gi.MessageDialog]] helper function to make a dialog with a text message:
+You can make a dialog with a text message:

 ```Go
 bt := gi.NewButton(parent).SetText("Message")